LocationGenicart, 33310 Lormont, France

 Budget16,8 Mio Euro excl.
 VAT

-From the architect.
+Text description provided by the architects.
 The Génicart district, located near the centre of Lormont and adjacent to the town’s main urban and interurban network, consists primarily of collective and social housing.
 Comprising 10% of the city’smunicipal territory, it accommodates roughly 10,500 people and 50% of Lormont’s population.
 This ambitious urban and social renovation project is organized around four different residences, located on the South sector of the district: Saint-Hilaire (387 units), Leroy (114 units), La Boétie (105 units) and Villon (104 units).

 The project has established a residentialisation programme.
 The term “residentialisation” originated in the 2000s and follows the first phase of rehabilitation of housing estates operated from the 80s.